securityfirst/tent-content/contents_en/communications/radios-and-satellite-phones/beginner/high-frequency-radios.md

 [Title]: # (HF radios)
 [Order]: # (7)

-*	3 to 30 MHz frequency
+*	3 to 30 MHz frequency;
-*	Allow voice communications over medium and long range without repeaters (conceivably around the world).
+*	Allow medium and long range voice communications (conceivably around the world);
-*	High Frequency (HF) signals can "bend" around hills and buildings, so less affected by obstacles;
+*	High Frequency (HF) signals can "bend" around hills, buildings, and other obstacles;
+*	Work without repeaters.
+*	Commonly used brands: Codan and Barrett.

 Note: